aaugustin/mtefd/multiple-template-engines.rst

 Context processors make various bits of Django easier to interact with in templates.
 They don't quite belong to ``django.core``.
-In contrib apps, they live at the top level, like template tags and filters.
-Likewise, the proper location for Django context processors would be ``django.context_processors``, next to ``django.templatetags``.
+In contrib apps, they live at the top level, like middleware and template tags.
+The corresponding location for Django context processors would be ``django.context_processors``, next to ``django.templatetags``.
+However, since they're specific to the Django Template Language, ``django.template.context_processors`` seems more natural.

 The CSRF processor is hardcoded in ``RequestContext`` in order to remove one configuration step and thus minimize the likelihood that users simply disable